musaibxandra/Parisian-AirBnB-Eclairs/README.md

 # Scenario

-Airbnb has become a popular platform for short-term vacation rentals, it is like an alternative to traditional hotels.
-Airbnb offers a unique way to experience new destinations, live like a local, and enjoy a more personalized travel experience.

 Airbnb has Designated a New Performance Analyst, a platform that allows individuals to rent out their homes for travellers.

 As AirBnB's popularity has surged, it has become the focus of regulations that limits the number of properties listed in each city.